edgio-docs/edgio-docs/src/guides/v7/edge_functions.md

 Edge function subrequests are cached at the edge for 5 minutes under the following conditions:

-- The origin does not offer a `Cache-Control` header in the response.
+- The response from the origin does not include a `Cache-Control` header.
 - The response is deemed cacheable based on our [default caching policy](/guides/performance/caching#default-caching-policy).

 This means that if you make a fetch request to the same URL within 5 minutes, the response will be served from the cache instead of going to the origin. <!-- This behavior can be overridden by specifying the `bypass_cache` option. --> Cache directives from the origin response will also be respected as follows: